OUR DIVERSE ARCHITECTURE IS

 Grants are offered on an annual basis, as funding allows.
 Funding for FIGs is provided through the Washington County Local Share Account and the Washington Business District Association.
 While the Local Share Account has a grant application process, FIGs are awarded in bulk to the WBDA, and businesses requesting funds must process requests through us.

 Applications are typically due July 15 of the granting year.
-Awards are announced in September and funds are available for use up to one year after the award date.
+Awards are announced in September, and funds are available for use up to one year after the award date.
+Dates are subject to change without notice.